CREMEBRULEE-COOKIE/readd/README.md

 ![Cookie0593-eat](https://github.com/user-attachments/assets/09628da0-a69e-49cd-8a01-bec1ef457186)

-before you int: I am quite of a sensitive person with a rude-offensive personality but soft hearted mf. i am often very rude(depending on some people i am comfortable with), and if i ever hurt your feeling i am sincerely apologize. i have a fish memory sometimes, pls be patient with me! adhd, ambiverted. i am a heavy lover for crémé brúléé cookie, so if you feel uncomfortable hearing me yap about him a lot, do tell me and I'll stop.
+before you int: I am quite of a sensitive person with a rude-offensive personality but soft hearted mf. i am often very rude(depending on some people i am comfortable with), i am often blunt about my words, and if i ever hurt your feeling i am sincerely apologize. i have a fish memory sometimes, pls be patient with me! adhd, ambiverted. i am a heavy lover for crémé brûlée cookie, so if you feel uncomfortable hearing me yap about him a lot, do tell me and I'll stop.
 I can shift personality, note this as well.

 ![Cookie0593-idle_back](https://github.com/user-attachments/assets/4251bdc0-5125-45da-a775-fb309d7c2c7c)